Moving goods from Northern Ireland to Great Britain

 Creating a Goods Movement Reference

-Hauliers are required to create a GMR for a direct movement from NI to GB when an export declaration is required.
+Hauliers must create a Goods Movement Reference (GMR) for a direct movement from NI to GB when an export declaration is required.
 This must be presented to the carrier at check-in at Belfast, Larne or Warrenpoint ports.
-To do this, as a haulier you must be registered for GVMS.
-Once registered you can create a GMR, inputting the Declaration Unique Consignment Reference (DUCR) provided by TSS.
+To do this as a haulier you must be registered for Goods Vehicle Movement Service.
+Once registered you can create a GMR, inputting the Declaration Unique Consignment Reference (DUCR) provided by Trader Support Service.

 Actions at the Northern Ireland port